 There were more than 30 fake Anastasias, but no one of them could pass the exam and prove she was real.

 Anastasia Tchaikovskaya is called “the most famous impostor”, who tried to pass herself off as the escaped daughter of Nicholas II.

 Anastasia Tchaikovskaya, also known under the name Anna Anderson, claimed that she was Nicholas II’s daughter.

-According to her, she managed to escape from the house of the merchant Ipatiev with the help of a soldier Alexander Tchaikovsky.
-Six months they went to the Romanian border, where they got married and where her son Alexei was born.
+According to her, she managed to escape from the house of the merchant Ipatiev with the help of soldier Alexander Tchaikovsky.
+For six months they had been going to the Romanian border.
+There they got married and her son Alexei was born.
 Tchaikovskaya also claimed that after Alexander’s death, she and his brother Sergei moved to Berlin.